spacehare/AHK_public/README.md

 4. edit keyboard shortcuts in Trenchbroom preferences ( View -> Preferences -> Keyboard )
    - Run > Launch Engine... to F11
    - Run > Compile Map... to F12
-   - or edit the .ahk script's functions to match
+   - or edit the .ahk script to match

 read the links below if you want to edit the hotkeys. as the script is right now, here's what they do